badoo/techblog/_posts/2014-10-08-css-centre-boxes.markdown

 ### Fixed width v 3.0

-Now this is where people start bringing Javascript into the solution; using the equation set out earlier, we can calculate the container width by:
+Now this is where people start bringing Javascript into the solution.
+Using the equation set out earlier, we can calculate the container width by:

 <img class="no-box-shadow" src="/images/css-centre-boxes/eq03.png"/>